-4. The Assistant High Commissioner for Protection opened the agenda item with an update on progress made during her first year of tenure of this new position.
+- 4. The Assistant High Commissioner for Protection opened the agenda item with an update on progress made during her first year of tenure of this new position.
 She had focused on achieving results and operationalizing protection, making efforts to address the challenges of mixed irregular movements and increased responsibilities for internally displaced persons (IDPs).
-She announced that the first meeting of the High Commissioner's "Forum" on protection challenges, scheduled for later in the year, would look at protection in the context of mixed population movements.
-On the question of exit strategies, the Assistant High Commissioner stressed that the challenges of disengagement were common to both IDP and refugee operations, including returnee situations.
-UNHCR needed clear and predicable exit strategies supported by Governments.

-5. The Director of the Division of International Protection Services (DIPS) introduced the Note on International Protection (EC/58/SC/CRP.11) which once again had been structured around the six goals of the Agenda for Protection.
+The Assistant High Commissioner announced that the first meeting of the High Commissioner's "Forum" on protection challenges, scheduled for later in the year, would look at protection in the context of mixed population movements. - 5.
+The Director of the Division of International Protection Services (DIPS) introduced the Note on International Protection (EC/58/SC/CRP.11) which once again had been structured around the six goals of the Agenda for Protection.
 However, as this was the end of the five-year timeframe envisaged for implementation of the Agenda, the Committee would have to decide on what should happen next with regard to the Agenda and reporting on implementation of its goals.